Skip to content

 What are my other options if my application is declined?

-If your credit card application is declined, there are still options available to improve your chances in the future.
+If your credit card application is declined, there are still options available to you:

-• Credit builder credit card: Designed for those with poor or no credit, these cards won’t allow you to borrow as much as other credit cards, but can help build a credit score
+• Credit-builder credit card: Designed for those with poor or no credit, these cards won’t allow you to borrow as much as other credit cards, but can help build your credit score

 • Overdraft options: Going into the red on your current account could be viable, but you need to be approved and aware of the interest rate you face for being overdrawn.
 You could ask your bank for a better rate or consider switching providers who might offer a 0% overdraft rate.